matheusfcorocher/goods_manager_api/README.md

 # goods_manager_api

-This API was developed to attend a space's problem
+This API was developed to attend a space problem

 How to run this api: